javi-carrera/Indra-RL-Lab/TRAINING_PIPELINE.md

 ├── play.py
 └── train.py
 ```
 - **configs/**: Contains YAML configuration files for experiments.
-Here everything realted to the trainig is set up, you'll find specific configurations for each algorithm including all the hyperparameters.
+Here everything related to the trainig is set up, you'll find specific example configurations for each algorithm including all the hyperparameters.
 - **experiments/**: Stores experiment data and results locally.
 - **rl_pipeline/**:
-    - **models/**: Directory where students can add their custom model architectures and blocks.
+    - **models/**: Directory where one can add custom model architectures and blocks.
     - **run/**:
         - ```rl_trainer.py```: The main trainer class.
         - ```train.py```: Script to initiate training.